 West Lancashire Mayor, Councillor Gaynar Owen, who will attend services in Ormskirk and Burscough, said: “Remembrance Sunday is an extremely important occasion and we will all gather with great pride to honour brave men and women who have made the ultimate sacrifice for their country.”

 Jacqui Sinnott-Lacey, Interim Chief Operating Officer, will be at Ormskirk.
 Councillor Donna West will be at Skelmersdale on behalf of the Deputy Mayor, accompanied by Ian Gill, Head of Growth and Development.

-The Mayor, Councillor Noel Delaney, accompanied by West Lancashire Borough Council’s Chief Executive, Kim Webber, will attend the event.
-The parade assembles at St Anne’s RC Church at 9.35am for a short service which begins at 9.50am, and will include a minute’s silence, Last Post and Reveille.
-Then at 10am the parade will march to the War Memorial in Coronation Park for a service.
-There will be a minute’s silence, Last Post, laying of wreaths and Reveille.
-At 10.20am the parade will march to Ormskirk Parish Church for the main Service of Remembrance, which will start at 10.45am.
-A salute will be taken outside the Parish Church at 11.30am.
-Tea and biscuits will be served in the New Church Hall.
+The parade will assemble at St Anne’s RC Church at 9.15am for a service at 9.30am.
+At 9.45am the parade will march to the War Memorial in Coronation Park for a service.
+A salute will then be taken on Park Road as the parade passes into Ormskirk Parish Church for the main Service of Remembrance at 10.45am.
+All three services will include a minute’s silence, Last Post and Reveille.
+Tea and biscuits will be served in New Church House.